 The majority of data science tools are available in Python, and the language is capable of everything from preprocessing data and modeling to visualization.
 Python code is easily read when written properly and runs quickly considering it’s simplicity.
-As a result, Python has become the gold standard for data analytics and one of the most in-demand data science skills.
+As a result, Python has become the gold standard for data analytics and one of the most in-demand data science technical skills.
 The demand for Python programmers in the data space continues to grow.

 Within Python, there are several libraries that are very common for data scientists and their functions should be learned when studying Python.
 Pandas is a popular library for data manipulation and analysis and is found in most data analytics projects.
 Everything from conveniently reading different file types to deleting columns and replacing blank values is simple in Pandas.
 You will regularly see Pandas listed as a required library in job requirements, and data science applicants should be well versed.
 For machine learning in Python there are a few libraries that reoccur including scikit-learn, the most popular ‘out-of-the-box’ machine learning library.
 Data science applicants must become familiar with the programming syntax and options for scikit-learn in order to be competitive.

 At StrataScratch, we have hundreds of Python interview questions from top employers including Microsoft, Facebook, and Uber.
 For example, this programming problem where the coder is expected to calculate project budget allocation at an employee-level provides an example of what you can expect from interview problems at top data science companies.